Do Car Accident Cases Go to Court? Legal Process Explained

 Settlement Statistics: Understanding Your Case Options

 Insurance companies handle millions of car accident claims annually, with the vast majority settling without court intervention.
 According to the National Highway Traffic Safety Administration (NHTSA), over 6 million police-reported traffic crashes occur annually in the United States.
-The Insurance Information Institute reports that only 4-5% of personal injury cases actually go to trial.
+Industry reports indicate that a relatively small percentage of personal injury cases proceed to trial, as many are resolved through settlement before reaching court.
 This low percentage reflects the practical reality that both parties usually find settlement more cost-effective and predictable than courtroom battles.

 Several factors influence whether do car accident cases go to court in your specific situation.
 Complex liability disputes, severe injuries with high medical costs, and disagreements over fault determination increase the likelihood of litigation.
 Insurance companies may also push cases to court when they believe the settlement demands exceed reasonable compensation levels.